intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 The workshop was expected to discuss:

-* The direct environmental impacts of the Internet, including but not limited to energy usage by Internet systems themselves, energy usage of the relevant end-user devices, resources needed for manufacturing the associated devices, or the environmental impacts throughout the life-cycle of Internet systems.
+* The direct environmental impacts of the Internet, including but not limited to energy usage by Internet systems themselves (the network equipmenting and the power/cooling infrastructure nettded for such equipment), energy usage of the relevant end-user devices, resources needed for manufacturing the associated devices, or the environmental impacts throughout the life-cycle of Internet systems.
 This included discussion about the